gcook194/smart-reads-tech-test/README.md

 use two tables, or built the objects and schema using polymorphism while still using a single table strategy in JPA.

 ### DTOs & Object Mapping
-I have chosen to use MapStruct to map between concrete objects and DTOs to save time but also because I feel like this is a solved problem in the same way that things like HTTP requests are.
+I have chosen to use MapStruct to map between JPA entities and DTOs to save time but also because I feel like this is a solved problem in the same way that things like HTTP requests are.
 MapStruct is the best library I have used to map between objects and DTOs and it offers the most flexibility in terms of customisation and mixing automatic conversion with manual conversion.